NiiOsa1/cocoa-plant-detector/README.md

 runs/cocoa_yolov8s_phase4_refined/weights/best.pt
 ```

-💡 Tip: This is the exact path your inference script expects by default (weights_path = ...).
+💡 Tip: This is the exact path your inference script expects by default (weights_path = ...)

+“You can rename it or change the path, just make sure to match it with the --weights argument in CLI.”

 ---